-The Physical Therapist Assistant curriculum is configured sequentially to allow the student to complete the general education courses (Phase I) in a flexible format.
-During Phase I, the student can complete not only the academic requirements needed for the associate degree, but can also complete the observation requirements and all necessary documentation required prior to interviewing for the technical portion (Phase II) of the degree.
-Movement into the second phase is dependent on successful completion of the pre-PTA Certificate and additional specific admissions requirements found below.
+The Physical Therapist Assistant curriculum is configured sequentially to allow the student to complete the general education courses in a flexible format.
+During this time, the student can complete not only the academic requirements needed for the associate degree but can also complete the observation requirements and all necessary documentation required prior to interviewing for the technical portion of the degree.
+Movement into the technical portion is dependent on successful completion of general education coursework and additional specific admissions requirements found below.

 The Physical Therapist Assistant program at Midlands Technical College is accredited by the Commission on Accreditation in Physical Therapy Education (CAPTE).
+Click here for more information on the website.